Cambridge Osteopath & Waterbeach Osteopath, Cambridgeshire

 Firstly, the initial consultation will be 1 hour which is apportioned to 15-20 minutes of case history to discuss your presenting complaint.
 Secondly 15-20 minutes of clinical examination to investigate the source of problem.
 Finally 20-30 minutes of osteopathy treatment.

-Do I Need a Referral from the General Practitioner for Osteopathy Cambridge?
+Do I Need a Referral from the General Practitioner?

 You can get an opinion or referral from your local General Practitioner on whether Osteopathy treatment is suitable for you.
 However most people self-refer themselves to Osteopaths.
 Any Cambridge Osteopath has the clinical competency to diagnose and treat patients within musculoskeletal practice.